OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

     - :code:`flat`: works in conjunction with the :code:`recurse` argument to determine if the returned results are in the form of a list or nested dict.
-If recurse=True, flat=False, and there are child cases, then returned value is a nested ordered dict.
+If recurse=True, flat=False, and there are child cases, then the returned value is a nested ordered dict.
 Otherwise, it is a list.

 Getting Access to Cases Using get_cases Method